soar-tech/strapi/docs/3.x.x/guides/database.md

 Follow these steps to [install MongoDB onto your Windows 10](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) environment (The Windows Sub-System for Linux (WSL) is unsupported by MongoDB):

 1. Download the `MongoDB Community Edition` for Windows [here](https://www.mongodb.com/download-center/community?jmp=docs).
-You will need to ensure the following is showing on the download page:
+You need to ensure the following is showing on the download page:
     - Select the server you would like to run : `MongoDB Community Server`
     - Version : `4.x.x`
     - OS : `Windows 64-bit x64`
     - Package : `MSI`

     Now you can click the `Download` button.

 2. Run the MongoDB installer by _double-clicking_ the (.msi) file you downloaded, then complete each step of the MongoDB Community Edition installation wizard:
     - Click `Next` from the _Welcome Screen_